xcart/xcart-docs/_pages/kb_en/seo_and_promotion/seo_and_analytics/google_analytics/ga_setup.md

 redirect_from:
   - /seo_and_promotion/google_analytics/ga_setup.html
 ---
-To bind your X-Cart store to your Google Anaytics account you'll need to complete the following major steps:
+To bind your X-Cart store to your Google Anaytics account, you will need to complete the following major steps:
 {% toc %}

-## Google Analytics Account Set-up
+## Google Analytics Account Setup

-Prior to configuring the GA integration module in X-Cart you need to get a Web Property ID from the Google Analytics account you'll bind your X-Cart store to and to configure some GA account settings.
+Prior to configuring the GA integration addon in X-Cart you need to get a Web Property ID from the Google Analytics account you will bind your X-Cart store to and to configure some GA account settings.

 1. Open the Google Analitycs account you want to use for the purpose and find the Web Property ID value there:

    *  If you already have the Web Property ID, find it following the steps below:
-      1. Log in to [Google Analytics](https://www.google.com/analytics "Installing and Configuring Google Analytics Module"), using the Google account that owns the Analytics profile that you want to get the ID for.
+      1. Log in to [Google Analytics](https://www.google.com/analytics), using the Google account that owns the Analytics profile that you want to get the ID for.
       2. Choose the Analytics **Settings** tab
       3. Find the entry in the list for the Analytics profile that you need the profile for.